saksham8871/website-generator/README.md

 # 🌐 Website Generator

-A simple and lightweight tool to generate static websites effortlessly.
-Ideal for developers and content creators who want to spin up a basic website with minimal configuration and coding.
+A simple and lightweight Node.js-based tool to generate static websites effortlessly.
+Ideal for developers and content creators who want to spin up a basic website with minimal configuration and no manual coding.

+This project is built using **Node.js**, **HTML**, **CSS**, and optionally **npm** for dependency management.
+It allows you to choose templates, customize content, and generate a complete static website ready for deployment.

 ---